-- 28.28 Unless an exception listed in paragraph 28.20 applies, one of your advertisments must be via a relevant online government job-search service.
+- 28.27 Unless an exception listed in paragraph 28.20 applies, one of your advertisments must be via a relevant online government job-search service.
 Which service you use depends on where the job is based and the type of job.
-The relevant services are: - Find a Job (which replaced the Universal Jobmatch service from 14 May 2018) for jobs based in England, Scotland or Wales - JobCentre Online for jobs based in Northern Ireland - for CoS assigned on or after 6 October 2019, the GOV.UK Teaching Vacancies service for teaching jobs based in England - 28.29 These services will only accept online vacancy advertisements when there is a current vacancy at the time the advertisement is placed.
+The relevant services are: - Find a Job (which replaced the Universal Jobmatch service from 14 May 2018) for jobs based in England, Scotland or Wales - JobCentre Online for jobs based in Northern Ireland - the GOV.UK Teaching Vacancies service for teaching jobs based in England - 28.28 These services will only accept online vacancy advertisements when there is a current vacancy at the time the advertisement is placed.
 If you use rolling recruitment programmes, you will need to make sure that your vacancies are placed when there are actual posts to fill.
 You must adhere to the rules set out by these services.
 If your online vacancy advertisement is refused, you will not be able to meet the resident labour market test criteria and will not be able to assign a CoS.